nashley/OpenGL-Tutorial/README.md

 OpenGL-Tutorial
 ===============

-An _unofficial_ GLFW implementation of the official OpenGL tutorial
+An _unofficial_ GLFW implementation of the official OpenGL tutorial, which can be found [here](http://www.glprogramming.com/red/)

 ##Warning
 This is not an official port; and some parts of the code may be incomplete, incorrect, or inefficient.
 That being said, please feel free to contribute changes or to let the developers know of pertinent issues.